aragilar/python-testing/_episodes/01-basics.md

 - Assertions
 - Exceptions
 - Unit Tests
-- Regresson Tests
+- Regression Tests
 - Integration Tests

 *Exceptions and Assertions*: While writing code, `exceptions` and `assertions` can be added to sound an alarm as runtime problems come up.
-These kinds of tests, are embedded in the software iteself and handle, as their name implies, exceptional cases rather than the norm.
+These kinds of tests, are embedded in the software itself and handle, as their name implies, exceptional cases rather than the norm.

 *Unit Tests*: Unit tests investigate the behavior of units of code (such as